alexanderrich/exploration_consumption/doc/journal/paper.md

 difficult to deal with analytically.
 An alternative is to posit that discounting after the present proceeds exponentially, but that there is a one-time drop in value when the reward goes from being immediate to being in the future [@Laibson1997].
-In this model, known as the beta&ndash;delta model, the value of a future reward is
+In this model, known as the beta&ndash;delta or quasi-hyperbolic model, the value of a future reward is

 $$
 V(r, t) = \begin{cases}